sirintra/PMC-PC-training/docs/source/snakemake.rst

 ..
 Note::

-   Snakemake will execute any rule which produces an output which a target rule requires as its input
+   Snakemake will execute any rule that produces an output required by a target rule (defined as inputs in the target rule)

 ..
 Tip::